lingualdev/i18n-check/README.md

 ### --unused, -u

 This feature is currently only supported for `react-intl` and `i18next` based React applications and is useful when you need to know which keys exist in your translation files but not in your codebase.
+Additionally an inverse check is run to find any keys that exist in the codebase but not in the translation files.

-Via the `-u` or `--unused` option you provide a source path to the code, which will be parsed to find all unused keys in the primary target language.
+Via the `-u` or `--unused` option you provide a source path to the code, which will be parsed to find all unused as well as undefined keys in the primary target language.

 It is important to note that you must also provide the `-f` or `--format` option with `react-intl` or `i18next` as value.
 See the [`format` section](#--format) for more information.